Can EMDR help with anxiety? The short answer is – yes. EMDR Therapy has been proven to aid in treatment from anxiety, PTSD, depression and more.

 How EMDR For Anxiety Works

-Some of the many ways in which EMDR can help with all types of anxiety disorders can include the following:
+Some of the ways in which EMDR can help with all types of anxiety disorders can include the following:

 - Alleviate intensity of symptoms – Symptoms such as excessive worry, gastrointestinal complications, insomnia, and flashbacks can all begin to lessen in intensity with the help of EMDR.
 That is because EMDR works to help reset one’s overall response to the trauma they have experienced.